Records Available to Members

 There is a story that George Washington came to

-may have tarried at the old tavern.
+Hertford on business connected with lands in the Dismal Swamp and may have tarried at the old tavern.
 It was during a journey through the South in 1791.
 However, a room was shown as having been his.
-Diagonally across the street from the Eagle Tavern at the end of the yard enclosing the old Harvey home, there are two great-size stones which are said to mark the grave of a mighty Indian chief.
+Diagonally across the street from the Eagle Tavern at the end of the yard enclosing the old Harvey home, there are two great-size stones that are said to mark the grave of a mighty Indian chief.
 This may have been Chief Kilcokonen, a friend of one of the earliest settlers, George Durant.
 The town of Hertford saw gunboats coming down the river from the Northern Army, and one brief battle was fought inside the town.
 One man was killed on each side.
 The old residents used to boast of how the women, while a skirmish occurred, came out of their homes and cheered on the soldiers.
 It is said that while this skirmish was taking place that a ball from one of the gunboats on the river went through one of the houses and tore a covering from the bed on which the mistress of the house had just been lying.

-Perquimans County Genealogy Records
+Names of Families in Perquimans County Genealogy Records

 Perquimans was formed as early as 1668 as a precinct in Albemarle County.
 It is located in the northeastern section of the State and is bounded by Albemarle Sound and Chowan, Gates, and Pasquotank counties.
 In 1779 Gates County was formed in 1779 from Chowan, Perquimans, and Hertford.
 The dividing line between the counties of Chowan, Perquimans, and Gates was authorized to be established in 1805.
-Later, during 1814 a boundary line between Perquimans, Chowan, and Gates, was amended by naming a new commissioner, which indicated that the line had not been established at that date.
+Later, in 1814 a boundary line between Perquimans, Chowan, and Gates, was amended by naming a new commissioner, which indicated that the line had not been established at that date.
 Finally, in 1819 a dividing line was established between Chowan and Perquimans Counties.

 William Ludwell Lee